13 taken to hospital after bus crash in Orange Co.

-ORANGE COUNTY --An official at UNC Hospital tells ABC11 that they recieved 13 patients from a bus crash in Orange County Friday.
+ORANGE COUNTY (WTVD) --An official at UNC Hospital tells ABC11 that they received 13 patients from a bus crash in Orange County on Friday.

 Emergency officials responded to the crash around 12:35 p.m. on Friday afternoon at the 4600 block of Highland Farm Road, near the intersection of Efland-Cedar Grove Road, according to the Orange County Sheriff.